-2.01 SOIL MATERIALS

-- A. Fill Material: Under slabs and within the zone of influence of foundation elements must be a material approved by the geotechnical engineer for standard compaction and loading. - B. Fill and Backfill Material: Other areas, foundation backfill, site grading, and pavement, should be clean site material or similar borrow material.
+- 2.01 SOIL MATERIALS - A. Fill Material: Under slabs and within the zone of influence of foundation elements must be a material approved by the geotechnical engineer and as indicated in the geotechnical report. - B. Fill and Backfill Material: Other areas, foundation backfill, site grading, and pavement, should be clean site material or similar borrow material.